HeatherWtr/Cryptocurrency_News_Aggregator/README.md

 # Cryptocurrency News Aggregator

-That project collects and displays news articles and updates from various cryptocurrency-related sources.
+That project collects and displays news articles and updates from various cryptocurrency-related sources:

  - This script is implemented the following features...